Effective Hamiltonian approach to kinetic Ising models: Application to an infinitely long-range Husimi-Temperley model: Lifetimes of metastable states

 \section{Lifetimes of metastable states}

-From the derivations of the previous section it can be seen that MF Eq.\ (\ref{MF}) should be valid for all extrema $ m_e $ satisfying $ f_m|_{m=m_e} =0$, not only for the absolute minimum.
-Thus, the positions of the minima A and B in Fig.\ \ref{fig3} will stay immobile throughout the evolution and MF evolution will not contribute to the decay.
-So only the diffusion mechanism \cite{weiss-ising,matkowsky1984asymptotic,mori_asymptotic_2010} will be operative which presumably underlies the simplicity of Eq.\ (\ref{exp-law}).

-Straightforward calculation of the lifetime $ \tau $ via solution of NLME Eq.\ (\ref{eq7-42}) and the fit to Eq.\ (\ref{exp-law}) has been performed for HTMs of two sizes $ N=10^3 $ and $ 2\cdot 10^3$, two temperatures $ T=0.5T_c $ and $ 0.8T_c $, and variety of $ h < h_{SP}$ values.
+Straightforward calculation of lifetime $ \tau $ via solution of NLME Eq.\ (\ref{eq7-42}) and the fit to Eq.\ (\ref{exp-law}) has been performed for HTM of two sizes $ N=10^3 $ and $ 2\cdot 10^3$, two temperatures $ T=0.5T_c $ and $ 0.8T_c $, and variety of $ 0\le h < h_{SP}$ values.
 The results are shown in Fig.\ \ref{fig4} by open symbols.
-Larger sizes were not used because in order to achieve higher accuracy in Eq.\ (\ref{exp-law}) the integration over $ m $ has been replaced by the sum over the discrete values
+Larger system sizes were not used because to achieve higher accuracy in Eq.\ (\ref{exp-law}) the integration over $ m $ has been replaced by the sum over the discrete values

-in order to use the exact combinatorial factor in $ P^{(M)} $ Eq.\ (\ref{PP}).
-But this necessitated calculation of $ N! $ which was found to be numerically difficult for $ N = 4\cdot10^3$ and $ 10^4 $ studied in Ref.\ \cite{mori_asymptotic_2010}.
-The use of the Stirling approximation would be sufficient from practical standpoint but to substantiate a heuristic technique suggested below by numerical arguments high precision calculations were necessary.
+to use the exact combinatorial factor in $ P^{(M)} $ Eq.\ (\ref{PP}).
+But this necessitated calculation of $ N! $ which has been found to be numerically difficult for $ N > 2\cdot10^3$ cases studied in Ref.\ \cite{mori_asymptotic_2010}.
+The use of the Stirling approximation would be sufficient from practical standpoint but to substantiate by numerical arguments a heuristic technique developed below in Sec.\ \ref{recurrence}, high precision calculations were necessary.

-Though the use of NLME has made possible to extend the range of calculated lifetimes about 30 times in comparison with Ref.\ \cite{mori_asymptotic_2010}, the simulation time grew very quickly with $ \tau $ so determination of much larger values would have required prohibitively long calculations.
-A much more efficient, though heuristic, technique will be described below.
+Though the use of NLME has made possible to extend the range of calculated lifetimes on an order of magnitude in comparison with Ref.\ \cite{mori_asymptotic_2010}, the simulation time grew very quickly with $ \tau $ so determination of much larger values would have required prohibitively long calculations.
+Therefore, more efficient, though heuristic technique has been developed.